evandongen/angular2-xliff-diff/README.md

 object to write to a file if you instead of using the standard out.

 Usage:
-  `java -jar angular2-xliff-diff-0.0.1-SNAPSHOT.jar`
+ * Build the project with maven, eg. `mvn clean package`

-OR
+ * Run the jar in your target folder: `java -jar angular2-xliff-diff-0.0.1-SNAPSHOT.jar`
-  `java -DlatestFile=/path/to/your/latest-file.xlf -DpreviousFile=/path/to/your/previous-file.xlf -jar angular2-xliff-diff-0.0.1-SNAPSHOT.jar`
+ * Or run the jar in your target folder with custom file paths: `java -DlatestFile=/path/to/your/latest-file.xlf -DpreviousFile=/path/to/your/previous-file.xlf -jar angular2-xliff-diff-0.0.1-SNAPSHOT.jar`

-Or you can just checkout the project and run the I18nDiffApplication in your favorite IDE.
+Or you can just clone the project and run the `I18nDiffApplication` in your favorite IDE and modify the default files in src/main/resources.